hideayard/BalaBali-GiF/README.md

 built on top of [Angular](https://angular.io).

 ### Build Repo
-- Repository for compiled code was stored in [https://github.com/hideayard/BalaBali-GiF-Build] (https://github.com/hideayard/BalaBali-GiF-Build)
+- Repository for compiled code was stored in [Github] (https://github.com/hideayard/BalaBali-GiF-Build)

 ### Demo
 - Demo can be seen at [https://balabali-gif-build.pages.dev](https://balabali-gif-build.pages.dev/)